DRAGON'S LAIR / SPACE ACE OPERATOR CONVENIENCE PANEL (Volume Controls) PINOUT

 The best solution is to instruct the end user to swap the connections at the potentiometer (no tools needed), as shown below.

 It has been discovered that there is a mistake in apparently every Dragon's Lair / Space Ace main harness, and it affects the volume controls

 located on the operator convenience panel (OCP) inside the coin door.

-This document has three purposes:
+This document has two purposes:

 IMAGE 1 - "Original" factory wiring for Dragon's Lair volume controls